 The Sellam Circus School started in 2015 with a focus on kids circus camps around the state (no joke, they have a real big top circus tent, under which kids learn tumbling, juggling, aerials, unicycle, and more).

 Last year, the school found a permanent home in Biddeford’s Pepperell Mill, where they offer a host of classes for kids and adults.

 The Sellam Circus School was co-founded by Sellam El Ouahabi and Amity Stoddard.
 Sellam has worked in circus for nearly four decades, starting at the age of 13, when he got a professional touring contract with an acrobatic troupe from his home city of Tangier, Morocco.
 He’s been a performer (acrobatics, equestrian vaulting, human pyramids, hand balance, aerial straps, trapeze, the Wheel Of Death, aerial silks, among others) and coach.
 Amity – who trained as a competitive gymnast and dancer – began working in circus in 2003 and has worked at a collection of circuses in a variety of roles.

-And while Sellam coaches circus artists who intended on performing professionally, the schedule of classes is geared toward folks like you and I who just want to learn something new and cool – and have a grand time in the processes.
+And while Sellam coaches circus artists who intended on performing professionally, the schedule of classes is geared toward folks like you and I who just want to learn something new and cool – and have a grand time in the process.
 No experience is necessary.